 As the sun began to set over the horizon, Sparrow admired the splendid golden sunset and nestled deeply into Seagulls feathers.

 Seagull began to tire.
 Lower he fell with the weight of Sparrow on his back.

-They spiralled downwards in a tangle of talons and wings, the strength of their love could not save them from their watery grave.
+They spiralled downwards in a tangle of talons and wings, the strength of their love not enough to save them from a watery grave.

 * * *